hjer/hjer/README.md

 👀  I’m interested in fishing and coding - they actually have alot in common.

-🌱  I’m currently learning to be more efficient in Clojure and building the best fishing website on the web
+🌱  I’m currently learning to work data driven!
+Growth ftw!

 <!---
 hjer/hjer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.